Rohnat: Geography

 Nearby villages include Kanwari, Muzadpur and Nalwa.
 The village of Balali, the home village of the Phogat sisters is also close.
-The village, which lies in the basin of the Saraswati River and the Yamuna, is irrigated by the Sunder distributory of the Western Yamuna Canal.
+The village, which lies in the basin of the Saraswati River and the Yamuna, is irrigated by the Sunder distributary of the Western Yamuna Canal.

 History

 Due to its participation in the Indian Rebellion of 1857, the village was nicknamed by the British Raj as the village of rebels.
 All the land of zamindars was taken away and freedom fighters were crushed under road rollers.

 General Courtland attacked the village for their prolific role in the rebellion and the villagers fought back bravely.
 Courtland ordered the destruction of the village by bombarding it with cannon shells.
 Birhad Bairagi was tied to the mouth of a canon and blasted.
 Among the villagers who were caught, some were hanged by the still-extant banyan tree [dying and in the need of revival] on the banks of Dhab Johad wetland, others were crushed in Hansi town under the road roller on the Lal Sadak (literally Red Road).
 Naunda Jat and Rupa Khati were among the martyrs.
 Surviving villagers refused to apologise, as required by the British colonials, for their part in the 1857 war of independence.
 Consequently, the land of the freedom fighters was confiscated and auctioned off as a punishment.

 The villagers still claim rights to the allegedly auctioned land.
 Due to this, villagers used to abstain from celebrating the Independence Day or unfurling the national flag because as per them, freedom had not yet arrived.
 On Martyrs Day on 23 March 2018, Chief Minister Manoharlal Khattar, for the first time, got a village elder to unfurl the flag in the village.